Lewislou/cellseg-sribd/README.md

 The tuning set F1 score of our method is 0.8795.
 The rank running time of our method on all the 101 cases in the tuning set is zero in our local workstation.
 ## Acknowledgement
 We thank the contributors of public datasets and the organizers of the competition.
+We thank for the support from the Shenzhen Research Institute of Big Data (SRIBD, http://www.sribd.cn/)